 LYR-210 was observed to be well-tolerated at all doses in the study, and no treatment related SAEs were reported.
 Adverse events were generally mild to moderate in nature and in line with the known safety profile of MF.
-While there was one subject in the 2500 $\mu$ g group that experienced an SAE of increased viscosity of upper respiratory secretion, treatment-related adverse events in the control and 7500 $\mu$ g groups occurred at comparable rates.
-LYR-210 had high levels of intranasal retention out to 24 weeks, with a retention rate of more than 80% at 24 weeks.
+While there was one subject in the 2500 μg group that experienced an SAE of increased viscosity of upper respiratory secretion, treatment-related adverse events in the control and 7500 μg groups occurred at comparable rates.
+LYR-210 had high levels of intranasal retention out to 24 weeks.
 There were no adverse events associated with the matrices that were dislodged.